EunsooSoh/OSS-Project-BE/README.md

-# 📊 Yahoo Finance Stock Market Analysis (AAPL, MSFT, AMZN, TSLA)
+# 📊 Samsung Electronics Stock Trading with Deep Q-Network (DQN)

 ## 🚀 Introduction

-Stock market prediction is a crucial area in financial analysis.
-Prices of stocks are influenced by various factors, such as market trends, economic indicators, and investor sentiment.
-This project focuses on analyzing and forecasting stock prices of **Apple (AAPL), Microsoft (MSFT), Amazon (AMZN), and Tesla (TSLA)** using deep learning.
+Stock market prediction and trading is a crucial area in financial analysis.
+Stock prices are influenced by various factors, such as market trends, economic indicators, and investor sentiment.
+This project focuses on analyzing and developing an intelligent trading system for **Samsung Electronics (005930.KS)** using Deep Q-Network (DQN) reinforcement learning.

-Using **Yahoo Finance data**, we apply **Exploratory Data Analysis (EDA), Feature Engineering, Preprocessing, and Long Short-Term Memory (LSTM) Regression modeling** to predict stock prices.
+Using **Yahoo Finance data**, we apply **Exploratory Data Analysis (EDA), Feature Engineering, Preprocessing, and Deep Q-Network (DQN) reinforcement learning** to create an autonomous trading agent.